 8.5.3.
-Operations and events can create lasting effects.
+Operations and events can create lingering effects.
 Once those effects exist, they become independent of the source operation or event and the card is considered fully resolved and ready to be trashed.
+See section 9.9.

-Example: Test Run has an ability that will trigger at the end of the turn, but once the program is installed and the stack is shuffled, Test Run is considered fully resolved even though the exact timing of its end of turn ability may come later.
+Example: Test Run creates a delayed conditional ability that will resolve at the end of the turn, but Test Run itself is considered fully resolved and is trashed once it finishes installing a program.

 8.5.4.
 An operation or event that initiates a timing structure remains active in the play area for the duration of that timing structure.
-It is not considered fully resolved until the timing structure is completed and any abilities on the card that trigger when the timing structure ends are resolved.
+It is not considered fully resolved until the timing structure is completed and any abilities on the card that meet their trigger conditions when the timing structure ends are resolved.